abiteofdata/K4-Groups/README.md

 ```
 DisplayInformationPerfectGroups(n);
 ```
 for a positive integer $n \leq 2 \cdot 10^6$, and the library will display all perfect groups with that order.
-Alternatively, for a given group H, we can use
+Alternatively, for a given group $H$, we can use
 ```
 SizeNumbersPerfectGroups(H);
 ```
 to find all perfect groups that have $H$ has a composition factor.
-This is useful, but the syntax for H is quite specific (see [GAP Manual 50.6](https://docs.gap-system.org/doc/ref/chap50_mj.html#X7A884ECF813C2026)).
+This is useful, but the syntax for $H$ is quite specific (see [GAP Manual 50.6](https://docs.gap-system.org/doc/ref/chap50_mj.html#X7A884ECF813C2026)).

 ## Fixed Points of a Representation
 Finding fixed points of complex irreducible representations was a crucial part of our methods.
 Given a group $G$ and the order of some element $n$, the following code outputs whether elements of order $n$ have fixed points.